versionone/jquery-instaform/README.md

 --
 - formClass - '' - in addition to adding 'ui-widget' to the form element, you may specify an additional class to add to forms set up to be instaforms
 - selector - 'input:text, textarea' - the selector used to bind event listeners to
+- beforeSubmit - function($form){} - a callback function you may supply that is invoked before the for is submitted
-- success - function(){} - a callback function you may supply that is invoked after ajax success
+- success - function(data, statusText, xhr, $form){} - a callback function you may supply that is invoked after ajax success

 Installation
 --